Awards & Associations

 Were You At Fault Partially?

 It’s easy to believe that your actions had no effect on the outcome of the auto accident however, there are many things that may cause partial liability to fall on your shoulders.
 Some examples are: Were you driving too fast?
 Did you use your turn signal?
 Were you too close to the car in front of you?
 Did you check your mirrors?
 Were your lights working properly?
 Did you wear your seatbelt?
 All of these are common causes of a liability shift in cases that most would think are easy to place blame.
 This is not always the case and if you are found partially liable for the accident, your settlement may be drastically reduced so make sure to consider all possibilities and relay the information to your attorney effectively.
+In the event that you are involved in an accident, you should be prepared on what to do after a car accident that’s not your fault.

 Contact Our Car Accident Law Firm

 At Rector Stuzynski LLC, we have been fighting for car accident victims for decades and have won many favorable settlements for our clients.
 We look at every little detail to ensure our clients are getting a fair and accurately represented trial while fighting for maximum compensation.
-Our past clients have had nothing but good things to say about our Colorado car accident attorneys as you can see from our 90+ five star reviews on Google.
+Our past clients have had nothing but good things to say about our car accident attorneys in Colorado Springs as you can see from our 90+ five star reviews on Google.
 We offer free virtual consultations 24/7 at (719) 578-1106 so give us a call and let’s discuss your auto accident case with no obligation.